Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Dataset Construction

+Our panoramic multimodal acquisition platform is built on a Unitree Go2 quadruped robot and integrates a PAL panoramic camera, a MiD-360 LiDAR, a N-Driver P302B thermal camera, and a LUCID TRI050S-QC polarization camera for synchronized data collection in real-world environments.
+Here, we provide the details of polarization representation used in our dataset.
+The polarization camera captures four intensity images at different polarization angles, \textit{i.e.}, $0^{\circ}$, $45^{\circ}$, $90^{\circ}$, and $135^{\circ}$.
+The polarization state of light can be described by the Stokes vector:

-where $S_0$ represents the total intensity of light, $S_1$ denotes the intensity difference between horizontal and vertical polarization components, $S_2$ represents the intensity difference between $45^{\circ}$ and $135^{\circ}$ polarization components, and $S_3$ corresponds to the circular polarization component.
-Since circular polarization is not considered in this work, only the first three parameters are used.
-Given the captured polarization images, the Stokes parameters can be computed as:
+where $S_0$ denotes the total intensity, $S_1$ and $S_2$ describe the linear polarization components, and $S_3$ corresponds to the circular polarization component.
+Since circular polarization is not considered in this work, only $S_0$, $S_1$, and $S_2$ are used:

-where $I_0$, $I_{45}$, $I_{90}$, and $I_{135}$ denote the intensity images captured at polarization angles of $0^{\circ}$, $45^{\circ}$, $90^{\circ}$, and $135^{\circ}$, respectively.
-Based on the Stokes parameters, the Degree of Linear Polarization (DoLP) and the Angle of Linear Polarization (AoLP) are computed as:
+where $I_0$, $I_{45}$, $I_{90}$, and $I_{135}$ are the intensity images captured at the corresponding polarization angles.
+Based on these Stokes parameters, the Degree of Linear Polarization (DoLP) and Angle of Linear Polarization (AoLP) are computed as:

-Here, DoLP measures the proportion of linearly polarized light in the observed scene, while AoLP represents the orientation of the polarization direction.
+DoLP measures the proportion of linearly polarized light, while AoLP represents the orientation of the polarization direction.